Disc Bulge, Disc Pain or Sciatica?

 Personalised Therapy Plan

-If disc-focused therapy is appropriate, we outline a tailored plan so you understand what to expect and why.
+If this approach is appropriate for your situation, we will outline a tailored plan so you understand what to expect and why.

 There is no obligation to begin treatment at your first visit.